 Each Diplomate is expected to actively participate in the affairs of the College.
-Repeated, unexcused absences from the College-meetings may render a member subject to disciplinary action by the Board of the College.
+Involvement in College activities will be assessed during the recertification process.

 Each Diplomate shall fulfil the re-certification requirements of the College.
 No credit points can be granted for education or training in non-scientific or non-evidence-based medicine.